-Milestone and Deliverable Timeline for Regional Planning Activities.
-Additional details regarding the Regional Planning Process will be disclosed at a later date.
-(125 months)
+Milestone and Deliverable Timeline for Regional Municipal Planning Activities.
+(15 months)

 Analysis of Individual Municipal Plans, Transition of Documentation and Conditions Deliverables due within two (2) months from the start of the Regional Planning Period.
 Review and analysis of Existing Data and Region Proposals Deliverables due within four (4) months from the start of the Regional Planning Period.
 Public Engagement Deliverables due within four (4) months from the start of the Regional Planning Period.
 Development to begin by the fifth (5) month mark of the Regional Planning period.
 Plan Development Hence, starting by month eleven (11) of the date of the start of Individual Municipal Planning.
 Deliverables due by month twelve (12); which marks eighteen (18) months of the date of the start of Individual Municipal Planning.
-Reporting and Compliance Deliverables will be ongoing throughout the twolvo fifteen (152) months Regional Planning Period.
-Coordination Deliverables will be ongoing throughout the twolve fifteen (15 2 ) months Regional Planning Period.
+Reporting and Compliance Deliverables will be ongoing throughout the fifteen (15) months Regional Planning Period.

+fifteen (15) months Regional Planning Period.

-Regional Planning Review Period
+Regional Municipal Planning Review Period